ros-industrial/rmf_scheduler/README.md

 ## Documentation

-See the [documentation](https://rmf-scheduler.readthedocs.io) on how to use it
+Refer to the [documentation](https://rmf-scheduler.readthedocs.io/) for usage instructions.

 ## Quick Setup

-Full setup instructions with OpenRMF can be found in the Sphinx documentation.
+Full setup instructions with OpenRMF can be found in the documentation above.
-Create a colcon workspace and download the source code:
+Create a colcon workspace.

 ```bash
 export COLCON_WS=~/colcon_ws